Microsoft/azure-docs.pt-pt/articles/backup/backup-azure-file-folder-backup-faq.md

 ### <a name="how-long-are-vault-credentials-valid"></a>Quanto tempo as credenciais do cofre são válidas?

-As credenciais do cofre expiram após 48 horas.
+As credenciais do cofre expiram após 10 dias.
 Se o ficheiro de credenciais expirar, faça o download do ficheiro novamente a partir do portal Azure.

 ### <a name="from-what-drives-can-i-back-up-files-and-folders"></a>A partir de que unidades posso fazer o back-up de ficheiros e pastas?